Skip to main content

 Special Education Resources for People with Disabilities in Arizona during COVID-19

 Special education questions and answers was the theme of the second weekly Zoom call hosted by the Arizona Developmental Disabilities Network.
 Watch the recorded second session here and look at top themes that emerged here.
-We've updated the full Frequently Asked Questions on a shared Google Doc with more answers and shared resource links.
+We've updated the full Frequently Asked Questions with more answers and shared resource links.

 How are special education services affected by this outbreak?
 The Arizona Center for Disability Law has issued a COVID-19 and Special Education Guide to help parents understand their child's rights during this critical time.